 First-to-die insurance pays out upon the death of the first partner.
-It is intended to get a widow through the painful financial hardships following a death.
-But once the payout occurs, the policy ends, which means the window will be uninsured in the event of their own death.
-This type of insurance is slightly rarer, and you’ll need to check with insurance providers near you to see if they offer it.
+It is intended to get a widow or widower through the painful financial hardships following a death.
+But once the payout occurs, the policy ends, which means the surviving person will be uninsured in the event of their own death.
+This type of insurance is slightly rarer, and you'll need to check with insurance providers near you to see if they offer it.

 Second-to-die life insurance is intended for the support of children, estates, and so forth.
-It is paid out only when both members of a couple have passed and is paid out to adult children or other accepted heirs.
+It is paid out only when both members of a couple have passed and is paid out to adult children or other assigned beneficiary's.

 What's The Proper Life Insurance Size?